U.S. labor costs increase moderately in first quarter

 The ECI is widely viewed by policymakers and economists as one of the better measures of labor market slack.
 It is also considered a better predictor of core inflation.

-Gains in labor costs have remained moderate despite growing anecdotal evidence of companies struggling to find workers.
-The unemployment rate is hovering at 3.8 percent, close to the 3.7 percent that Federal Reserve officials projected it would be by the end of the year.

-The report came on the heels of data on Monday showing a key measure of inflation increased 1.6 percent in the 12 months to March, the smallest gain in 14 months, retreating further from the Fed’s 2 percent target.
-The continued signs of benign inflation support the U.S. central bank’s recent decision to suspend further interest rate increases this year.
+The dollar held at lower levels against a basket of currencies after the release of the data.
+Prices of U.S. Treasuries were trading lower while U.S. stock index futures were mixed.
+The government reported on Monday the personal consumption expenditures (PCE) price index excluding the volatile food and energy components increased 1.6 percent in the 12 months through March, the smallest increase since January 2018 and down from 1.7 percent in February.

+The so-called core PCE index is the Fed’s preferred inflation measure.
 Fed officials were scheduled to start a two-day meeting policy meeting later on Tuesday.
-The Fed in March dropped forecasts for any rate increases this year, halting a three-year policy tightening campaign.
+The Fed in March dropped its forecasts for any rate increases this year, halting a three-year policy tightening campaign.
 The central bank raised borrowing costs four times in 2018.

+Gains in labor costs have remained moderate despite growing anecdotal evidence of companies struggling to find workers.
+The unemployment rate is hovering at 3.8 percent, close to the 3.7 percent that Fed officials projected it would be by the end of the year.

 In the first quarter, wages and salaries, which account for 70 percent of employment costs, increased 0.7 percent after rising 0.6 percent in the prior period.
 Wages and salaries were up 2.9 percent in the 12 months through March.
 That followed a 3.1 percent gain in the year through December.